 Patellofemoral pain syndrome

-The main symptom of PFPS is pain.
+The main symptom of patellofemoral pain syndrome is pain in one or both knees.
 Individuals with PFPS typically describe an aching sensation at the front of the knee that gets worse after prolonged periods standing, running or engaging in impact sports.
 In the most severe cases, everyday activities like using the stairs and kneeling can be very painful.
-It can affect one or both knees.

 Some of the most common symptoms include: